Heo Hoon: Player profile

 Standing at 180 cm (5 ft 11 in), Heo is among the league's shortest players.
 Equipped with the ability to score from a drive and both inside and outside the paint, he utilizes his lack of height to his advantage by passing under much taller players, evading the defense with various tricks and exploiting tight spaces to create scoring opportunities.
 He plays exclusively at the point guard position due his role as the main playmaker, but often functions as a combo guard during games if an additional scorer is needed.
 In addition to his qualities as a point guard, he is especially known for his boldness and composure, and his ability to score crucial clutch points and maintain possession of the ball even when outnumbered and pressured by the opponent's defensive players.
+However, his versatility as a scorer became a double-edged sword as his past head coaches have often heavily relied on him as the main scoring option during important games, especially during the playoffs or when the forwards and shooting guards are in poor form, leading to overexertion and him having to play while nursing an injury.

 Prior to Heo's emergence, high-scoring point guards in domestic basketball were largely uncommon and even frowned upon due to more defensive tactics being preferred from the early 2000s and the KBL being slower than other leagues to embrace the fast-pace offenses that have since become commonplace in international basketball.
 Domestic basketball observers and retired veterans had lamented the dearth of homegrown point guards able to both adapt to modern fast-paced offenses and also statistically match the levels of legends such as Lee Sang-min, Joo Hee-jung and Kim Seung-hyun, whose prime took place from the early to mid 2000s.
 By his fifth season as a professional, Heo had become the first point guard to rank first in scoring among domestic players, led in assists for two consecutive seasons and is the only active player to break into the top 10 ranking of all-time for career double-doubles (points and assists) achieved.
 After Lee, Joo and Kim, Heo became only the fourth player in league history to record 20 or more assists in a single game and is the only one who simultaneously scored 20 or more points in the same game.
+During the 2024 Championship finals, he set new records for the finals by becoming the first domestic player to score 30 or more points in consecutive games and achieving the highest points average scored by a domestic player.